SE&CR Diagram 960 PMV: Diagram 960

 The prototype van, originally SE&CR No.132, has been preserved on the Kent and East Sussex Railway (K&ESR).
 It was built at Ashford Works in 1919.
 The van was used to carry the bodies of Edith Cavell and Charles Fryatt in 1919, and that of The Unknown Warrior in 1920.
 After it had carried Edith Cavell's body, a cast iron plaque was affixed to the body of the van.
 The van was numbered 1972 by the Southern Railway.
-In August 1946, it was transferred to Departmental Stock and renumber 374S, being used to transport stores between Brighton Works and Lancing Carriage Works.
-The van was renumber DS374 by British Railways and was later used as a Staff and Tool Van by the Power Supply Section of BR(S).
-In October 1967 it was renumber 082757 in the Internal User number series.
+In August 1946, it was transferred to Departmental Stock and renumbered 374S, being used to transport stores between Brighton Works and Lancing Carriage Works.
+The van was renumbered DS374 by British Railways and was later used as a Staff and Tool Van by the Power Supply Section of BR(S).
+In October 1967 it was renumbered again, to 082757 in the Internal User number series.
 It was withdrawn from use at Guildford Cable Depot and put into store at Hoo Junction.

 The van was purchased by the Tenterden Rolling Stock Group and delivered to Wittersham Road on the K&ESR on 22 January 1992.
 It was restored and entered into service in SE&CR livery.
 The van was allocated number 93 on the K&ESR stock list.
 In 1994 it was moved to the Rother Valley Railway (RVR) where it underwent a change of ownership and deterioration in condition.
 In 2003 a K&ESR member purchased the van, and it was moved back to K&ESR in 2004.
 In December 2009, an appeal was launched for £35,000 to restore the van, with completion scheduled for November 2010, 90 years after it carried the body of The Unknown Warrior.